juniperonline/markdown_syntax_test/test_article.md

 #### Multiple parameters

-If we want to parse multiple parameters, we want them inside parenthesis.
+If we want to parse multiple parameters, we need them inside parenthesis.
+//want->need

 ```javascript
 let sum = (a, b) => a + b;